supremex04/Run/README.md

-# run
+# Run
-Interpreter in Go
+Creating an interpreter for my language Run in Go.